Knossos from Agios Nikolaos

 Can you visit Knossos from Agios Nikolaos?

-The most convenient ways to make the trip are an organized day tour by coach, which handles the drive and adds a guide, or driving yourself with a hire car, which gives more flexibility.
+The most convenient ways to make the trip are an organized day tour by coach or driving yourself with a hire car.
+The coach handles the drive and adds a guide, while the car gives more flexibility.
 Public transport is possible by taking an intercity bus west to Heraklion and changing to the local Knossos service.
 With an early start, the palace is well within reach for a rewarding day out from the east of the island.
-Our Knossos day trips guide covers trips from across Crete, and the next section covers organized tours.

 Powered by GetYourGuide